-b.
-ASHRAE and Prescriptive Path: submit the building to the MRO for final certification with the specified documentation based on as-built conditions, as described in Exhibit 5.
+In the event that any dwelling unit or common space in the building is ultimately unable to be verified, the building will not be able to earn certification; the Provider must decertify any conditionally certified units; and the builder must notify the applicable homebuyers.
+ASHRAE and Prescriptive Path: submit the building to the MRO for final certification with the specified documentation based on asbuilt conditions, as described in Exhibit 4.